 - No quilts, comforters, duvets, heavy blankets, stuffed animals, bumper pads, sheepskins, etc. These items can obstruct the baby’s breathing.A wearable blanket is recommended.

 More than 4,000 sudden, unexpected infant deaths occur each year.
-Research shows that up to 90% of these deaths are the result of placing babies to sleep in unsafe sleeping environments.
+Research shows that up to 90% of these deaths are accidental due to placing babies to sleep in unsafe sleeping environments.
 THESE DEATHS ARE PREVENTABLE.

 DO NOT BEDSHARE – the act of bringing an infant into a sleep environment with adults, other children, or pets puts the baby in danger of suffocating, either by being smothered in bedding; by positional asphyxia, which occurs when a baby’s position prevents them person from breathing adequately; or by being accidentally rolled over by a sleeping companion (overlay).